ndoomah/maurihealthtest/README.md

 - installation of Rtools.exe (https://cran.r-project.org/bin/windows/Rtools/)
 - R 3.5

-## Mongodb_atlas

-- connect_db >> methods to save data on cloud, and to retrieve data from cloud
-- export_data >> exports data from all collections to csv file

-### Facebook

-- fb_scraper >> to extract previous/archived posts about each disease from fb
-- fb_realtime >> runs continuously to extract recent posts in real time
-- fb_methods >> generic selenium methods to construct bot scraper

-## News_scraper

-- NewsScraper >> main program (extracts maximum four articles from each newspaper and then saves results to scraped_articles.json)
-- NewsPapers >> json file that contains newspaper links/rss feeds
-- analyse_articles >> validation of each article for storage on cloud

 ## Flask App (to be added)
 - app.py >> main stuff, runs the flask server and starts the threading for listening to any inserts/updates on the database 'test' in mongodb atlas.
 - templates directory >> contains necessary plugins for the map html page.